Breastfeeding 5 min read

 benefits of exclusive breastfeeding

 Exclusive breastfeeding means feeding a baby only breast milk for the first six months, without any additional food or liquids, not even water.
-Breast milk provides all the energy and nutrients a newborn needs for optimal growth and development.
+Breast milk provides all the energy and nutrients a newborn needs for growth and development.

 For the baby to suckle well, make sure baby suckles with mouth wide open, chin close and touching the breast, lower lip turned outward, and with more areola seen above the baby’s mouth than below.